Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Giant Breadboards.md

 ## Packing Away

 Remove batteries from battery box and store in separate bag.
-Separate components and return to bags, loosely sorted into wires, bulbs, switches, resistors, etc.
+Separate components and return to *correct* bags, loosely sorted into wires, bulbs, switches, resistors, etc.

 <br/>